 The nominal value of shares creates the total nominal capital of a company and its owners.
 Shares are either paid for at the time they are taken, or they can be paid at a later date.

 You can pay for them as soon as they are issued.
 This is often preferable because most are issued or transferred for the purpose of raising capital for the business.
-However, there is no legal requirement to pay for them immediately, unless you are asked to do so.
+However, there is no legal requirement to pay for them immediately, unless you are asked to do by the company (many company’s articles do not allow partly paid/unpaid shares following incorporation).

 If a company is unable to pay its bills or is wound up, the owners of the business are legally required to pay for any unpaid shares immediately.